Mortgage Fraud: What You Need To Know

 What Is Mortgage Fraud?

-Mortgage fraud refers to the deliberate act of lying or omitting information that is used by an underwriter or lender to fund, purchase or insure a mortgage loan.
-It can be committed by both borrowers and lenders.
+Mortgage fraud refers to the deliberate act of lying or omitting information that is used by a mortgage underwriter or lender to fund, purchase or insure a mortgage loan.
+It can be committed by both borrowers and mortgage lenders.

 There are two primary categories of mortgage fraud: